SEFL: A Framework for Generating Synthetic Educational Assignment Feedback with LLM Agents: Discussion

-\paragraph{LLM-as-a-Judge.} We used LLM judges to rate the feedback generated by \sefl-tuned models against their vanilla counterparts.
-This provides a rapid, scalable way to measure feedback quality, reducing the need for extensive human annotation.
-Three out of four LLM judges consistently favored \sefl-tuned \qwenmini{}, \llamamini{}, \llamasmall{}, and \qwenbig{}.
-With Command-R, we notice that it performs worse than GPT-4o and Claude3.5-Sonnet on JudgeArena, indicating that the performance might have to do with instruction following.
-Nonetheless, we see it as a practical first step for large-scale feedback comparisons in educational contexts.
-We recommend supplementing LLM-based assessments with targeted human evaluations for more granular insights, possibly aligning more with authentic instructional objectives.
+We used LLM judges to rate the feedback generated by \sefl-tuned models against their untuned counterparts.
+This provides a scalable method for measuring feedback quality, thereby reducing the need for extensive human annotation.
+We let the LLM judges rate the same examples as the humans annotated.
+As shown in~\cref{fig:results}, 3 out of 3 LLM judges consistently favored \sefl-tuned \qwenmini{}, \llamamini{}, and \llamasmall{}.
+We see it as a practical first step for large-scale feedback comparisons in educational contexts.
+We recommend supplementing LLM-based assessments with targeted human evaluations for more granular insights, possibly aligning more with instructional objectives or even fine-tuning LLMs with rubrics for better judgment of long-form text~\cite{kim2024prometheus}.